 In July 2013 Tony Bray, Scott Miles, Zippy Davies and Dave Pearce swam from Ryde to Portsmouth to raise funds and awareness for Motor Neurone Disease.

-The idea had come to Tony as a personal challenge in July 2012 when, having worked away from home for a while, eating all the wrong stuff, Tony felt he he needed to get back into shape.
+The idea had come to Tony as a personal challenge in July 2012 when, having worked away from home for a while, eating all the wrong stuff, he felt that he needed to get back into shape.
 Tony announced to all that would listen that he was going to swim the Solent – much to everyone’s amusement.
 However he trained hard, changed his diet and lost nearly 5 stone.
 During 2013 Tony picked up other swimmers and together the goal was achieved.

 The event grew in 2014 when many others decided they would also like to take on what is now known as the “Ian Pratt MND Challenge”.
-Ian is someone Tony has met through taking on the challenge in 2013 and is a truly inspirational person.
+Ian is someone Tony met through taking on the challenge in 2013 and is a truly inspirational person.

 In 2015 37 swimmers completed the crossing, despite having to cancel twice due to bad weather.
 Since 2016 so many swimmers have wanted to undertake the challenge that the swims now take place over two days.